 Boutique agencies are small operations run by a few talented experts and with a selected portfolio of clients.
 Some of them specialize in one aspect of marketing, such as SEO or paid media, and their main focus is to deliver great results to the maximum customer satisfaction possible—and in most cases, for a benefit-cost ratio that can’t be beaten.

-Let’s see three reasons why a boutique agency might just be your marketing solution:
+Let’s see a few reasons why a boutique agency might just be your marketing solution:

 They care about their partners